Why Are Cockroaches So Hard to Kill?

 Latest Strategies for Effective Cockroach Control

-• Insect Growth Regulators (IGRs): IGRs interfere with the cockroach’s life cycle, preventing them from reaching maturity and reproducing.
+2. Insect Growth Regulators (IGRs): IGRs interfere with the normal development of cockroaches, preventing them from reaching adulthood and reproducing.
+This method gradually reduces the population by breaking the reproductive cycle, making it a long-term solution.

 Behavioral Traits and Misconceptions About Cockroaches